Scheduled to reopen in 2019

 When Frost wasn't hosting the university's commencement ceremonies from 1937 to 1983, it was hosting the music of the day: Arthur Fiedler and the San Francisco Symphony, Duke Ellington, Ella Fitzgerald, Louis Armstrong, Jefferson Airplane, the Chambers Brothers, Quicksilver Messenger Service, Creedence Clearwater Revival, Santana Blues Band, Tower of Power, Elvin Bishop, Miles Davis, Joan Baez, the Grateful Dead, Mos Def, Modest Mouse, Kendrick Lamar and MGMT.

-In 2017-18, Frost Amphitheater will undergo a renovation that will maintain the quality, the essence and the sense of place that characterize Frost, a tree-lined bowl next to Bing Concert Hall in Stanford's arts district.
+Frost Amphitheater is undergoing a renovation that will maintain the quality, the essence and the sense of place that characterize the venue, a tree-lined bowl next to Bing Concert Hall in Stanford's arts district.
 The improvements will support two distinct functions: a public face with adequate amenities to enhance the audience experience, and a service side to enable ease of operations and the performer experience.

 The stage will be reconfigured with a permanent canopy constructed of distinctive columns and trusses.
 An associated “back-of-the-house” building, screened by the stage wall, will provide much-needed program support spaces, including a green room, dressing rooms for artists, catering space and bathrooms.